AshWanders2/I-have-your-Repo-/README.md

 🔖 For Clarity:
 All references to “Asshat” throughout this repository refer to the unnamed primary threat actor formerly identified by a now-redacted legal name.

+🔒 Intellectual Property Notice

+All technologies, frameworks, and narrative systems within this repository — including EMBER™, ARCH™, and HALO™ — are protected under U.S. copyright and trademark law.
+All rights reserved by Verity / ARCHE Labs.

+See [Legal Declarations](legal/) for full documentation.

 The name has been replaced out of respect for platform policy, legal safety, and poetic justice.